seancorfield/honeysql/doc/differences-from-1-x.md

 ## Group, Artifact, and Namespaces

-HoneySQL 2.x uses the group ID `com.github.seancorfield` with the original artifact ID of `honeysql`, in line with the recommendations in Inside Clojure's post about the changes in the Clojure CLI: [Deprecated unqualified lib names](https://insideclojure.org/2020/07/28/clj-exec/).
+HoneySQL 2.x uses the group ID `com.github.seancorfield` with the original artifact ID of `honeysql`, in line with the recommendations in Inside Clojure's post about the changes in the Clojure CLI: [Deprecated unqualified lib names](https://insideclojure.org/2020/07/28/clj-exec/); also Clojars [Verified Group Names policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names).

 In addition, HoneySQL 2.x contains different namespaces so you can have both versions on your classpath without introducing any conflicts.
 The primary API is now in `honey.sql` and the helpers are in `honey.sql.helpers`.
 A Spec for the DSL data structure will be available in `honey.specs` at some point (work in progress).